xmtp/XIPs/XIPs/xip-45-remove-message-content-type.md

 ## Security considerations

-No security concerns in a soft delete world.
+No security concerns in a remove message, or soft delete, world.
 This only becomes a topic when we discuss hard deletes.

 ## Copyright